eemeli/esfs-statutes/esfs-statutes.md

 8.  (a) The supreme body of the Society is the General Meeting, convened during the Eurocon.
     (b) At the request of one third of the Society membership or of two thirds of its committee members, the Chair shall convene the extraordinary General Meeting.

-9. A- The General Meeting is attended by all ESFS members present at the Eurocon (but up to three votes are allowed for each country) and has the following prerogatives:
+9. A- The General Meeting is attended by all ESFS members present at the Eurocon (but up to two votes are allowed for each country) and has the following prerogatives:

     a) to assess the activity of the Committee, on the basis of a report submitted by the Chair or by the elected Vice-Chair;
     b) to elect the committee Officers;
     c) to decide the places and dates of the Eurocons and Euroconferences;
     d) to discuss and decide on other matters related to the Society's activity.

-    B- Observers may attend and speak, they may also take part in the Eurocon and Euroconference votes, and in general advisory votes.
+    B- Observers (ie persons not from countries in Appendix 1) may attend and speak but not vote.

 10. (a) The European Committee is the leading body of the ESFS and assembles at the Eurocons and Euroconferences.
     (b) At the request of one third of its members it shall be convened by the chairman in an Extraordinary Meeting.